In addition to other terms defined elsewhere, the following terms have the following meanings:

 10.1.
 Limit on Certain Damages.
 In no event shall Oversight have liability for any special, indirect, incidental, punitive, speculative, expectation, or consequential damages, including damages for lost profits, arising in any way out of this Agreement or any order under any cause of action, whether or not Oversight has been advised of the possibility of such damages.
 This limitation shall apply notwithstanding the failure of essential purpose of any limited remedy.

 10.2.
 Limit on Total Liability.
-Except for the indemnifications in Section 9, in no event shall the maximum cumulative liability of Oversight, in connection with the Services and this Agreement or any Order, regardless of the form of action, exceed the fees paid by Client to Oversight under the applicable Order giving rise to the claim in the twelve month period prior to claim.
+Except for the indemnifications in Section 9, in no event shall the maximum cumulative liability of Oversight, in connection with the Services and this Agreement or any Order, regardless of the form of action, exceed the fees paid by Client to Oversight during the then-current Term of the applicable Order.

 10.3.
 Limit on Actions.
 No action, regardless of form, arising from or pertaining to the Services may be brought more than two years after such action has accrued.

 11.1.
-Coverage Generally.
 Oversight Systems will, at a minimum, maintain the insurance coverage listed below:

 11.1.1.
 Commercial General Liability Insurance with at least $1,000,000 per occurrence and $2,000,000 in the aggregate.